 | Replacement shelf | New launch-price cards can make yesterday’s fair older-card price look stale. | Nvidia and Ars Technica launch coverage |

-The regret buy is the part that won a ratio chart and then made the finished PC worse: a hotter graphics card in a small case, a CPU platform that ate the graphics budget, or an older listing bought at replacement-era money.
-The useful chart is the one that sends you to the right checkout questions before the money leaves the graphics card, storage drive, or cooling budget.
+The regret buy is the part that won a ratio chart but made the finished PC worse.
+This includes a hotter graphics card in a small case.
+It also includes a CPU platform that ate the graphics budget, or an older card bought at replacement-era pricing.
+A useful chart is different.
+It sends you to the right checkout questions before the money leaves your pocket.
+It protects your graphics card, storage drive, and cooling budget.

 Checked today and what would make this page change